formateli/nuntiare/README.rst

 - Reports are defined using xml files as templates.
 - Templates are processed to generate reports according to data (database, parameters, etc).
 - Nuntiare can connect to any database (modules implementing API 2.0) for data gathering.
+Python object can be passed trough paramters to be a dataset.
 - Nuntiare defines a render API that can be implemented to develop custom ones.
 - Nuntiare comes with following renders: pdf, png and svg (based on cairo), html, csv and xml.
 - Nuntiare comes with a comand line tool *(nuntiare)*.